TeamWiseFlow/wiseflow/README_EN.md

 **[简体中文](README.md) | [日本語](README_JP.md) | [한국어](README_KR.md)**

-🚀 **Chief Intelligence Officer** (Wiseflow) is an agile information mining tool that can extract information from various sources such as websites, WeChat official accounts, and social platforms based on preset focus points, automatically tag and categorize the information, and upload it to the database.
+🚀 **Chief Intelligence Officer** (Wiseflow) is an agile information mining tool that can accurately extract specific information from various given sources, relying on the thinking and analytical capabilities of large language models, without human intervention.

 **What we lack is not information, but the ability to filter out noise from massive information, thereby revealing valuable information.**

-🌱 See how Chief Intelligence Officer helps you save time, filter irrelevant information, and organize key points of interest! 🌱
+🌱 See how AI Intelligence Officer helps you save time, filter irrelevant information, and organize key points of interest! 🌱

 https://github.com/user-attachments/assets/f6fec29f-2b4b-40f8-8676-8433abb086a7